0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/consensus/validium/PolygonDataCommittee.md

 ### `verifyMessage`

-Verifies that the given signedHash has been signed by requiredAmountOfSignatures committee members.
+Verifies that the given signedHash has been signed by the requiredAmountOfSignatures committee members.

 ```solidity
   function verifyMessage(